jsous/jsous.github.io/_posts/2026-09-11-is-physics-dead.md

 ## Solving problems is not doing physics

 Alongside the audit, we pointed GPT-based agentic systems we built at several open problems in theoretical physics.
-We have not fully solved one.
-The agents made considerably less progress than comparable systems have made on open mathematics problems, though they produced interesting traces (that may be worth publishing).
+We have not been able to fully solve one.
+The agents made considerably less progress than comparable systems have made on open mathematics problems, though they produced interesting traces.

 These systems are excellent at portions of an open problem that resemble a problem set.
 Give them a concrete question, and they can set up and execute the calculation, run numerics, and check limits.
-What they do not do well yet is explore the right calculation at least over several turns which mimics the research workflow.[^2]
+What they do not do well yet is explore the right calculation at least over several turns that mimic the research workflow.[^2]

-## Same question, four answers

-The gap between mean@4 and pass@4 deserves attention.
-On HLE-Physics, GPT-5.6-Sol answered 79% correctly on average across four attempts but solved 91% at least once.
-On CMT-Benchmark, the figures were 87% and 98%.
-What should we make of a system that gives different answers to the same question?

-One response is practical.
-A model sampled at nonzero temperature is a distribution over solutions, not a calculator.
-In this view, pass@k measures capability while mean@k measures reliability.
-Verification, independent attempts, self-consistency, and better agent scaffolding can narrow the gap.

-The less comfortable response is that wrong attempts do not reliably come with lower confidence.
-Some errors are slips: one attempt drops a factor and another does not.
-More samples can help.
-Others are systematic.
-On one CritPt challenge involving two optically trapped nanoparticles, every attempt assumed the polarizabilities were real even though the problem did not say so.
-Resampling did not fix the mistaken model of the problem.

 ## What comes next